 Figures 5, 6, and 7 show spectra used to assess the effectiveness of dead-time correction with a Cs-137 single peak source.

 Focus on the net counts in these spectra.
-If dead-time correction is not applied, equation (14) will use Realtime rather than Livetime.
+If dead-time correction is not applied, Eq.
+(14) is divided by Realtime, not Livetime.

 |